-As with a fully tummy tuck, you will most likely need to wear a compression garment to minimize swelling, and provide comfort and support while you heal.
+As with a full tummy tuck, you will most likely need to wear a compression garment to minimize swelling and provide comfort and support while you heal.
 Drainage tubes and sutures are usually removed within a week or two after the surgery.

 Pain, swelling, and bruising are normal and will subside within several weeks.
 Scarring will fade with time, and with proper exercise and diet, you will enjoy a firmer, flatter abdomen for years.